Wambosa/rpg-world/README.md

 ### future
 _the multiplayer code works, and needs a total makeover. some starting points are here. although there are many more_

+- do a generic message serialize based on built in arguments.front(this.hint), JSON.parse and  + [].join)("|")

+- todo: artificalLag is global to all sessions! needs to be locked into a single session for a single user!

 - refactor the client.userid to clientId

 - bug: when the client leaves, the game is reset